MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 ## Step 1: Troubleshoot the application issues

 Check the application layer.
-Take a query from the application and run it manually on a SQL Server instance and see how it runs.
-Test several queries in this way.
+Take a query from the application, run it manually on a SQL Server instance, and see how it runs.
+Test several queries this way.
 If queries are faster on the SQL Server instance, the problem could be on the application or application servers' layer.

 > [!NOTE]
 > Be mindful of the [query performance differences between database application and SSMS](/troubleshoot/sql/performance/troubleshoot-application-slow-ssms-fast).